LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_request->postString()

    These methods return the respective arguments in a format similar to how they were received.
-In the case of `queryString` the GET arguments are returned verbatim.
+In the case of `~web_request->queryString` the GET arguments are returned verbatim.
 The POST string is created by concatenating each POST argument together with "&" in between each name/value, each of which are separated by "=".
 This will vary from the exact given POST only in the case of :mimetype:`multipart/form-data` input.